zjc17/Digital_Design_Final_Project/project.md

 Following the table, we can make every music as the alarm.

 2. Once, we make a mistake that we match the parameters in wrong order, which make our alarm cann't work normally.
 And this mistake is not easy to check, so in the future, when we do a project, we should check the parameters in right order at the first time, name parameters in the right naming rule and write the comments to help others to understand the project codes in the fast speed.
+3. The changing signal of hour is different than minute ,  while the changing signal of minute is only when the signal of second is at positive edge,  the changing signal of hour is at the time when signals of   second and minute are both at their positive edges.